 By the time they entered the workforce, computers and email were being widely used in day-to-day life.
 Social media began and evolved along with their generation, and business transparency became more prevalent than ever before.

 Millennials appreciate brands that are transparent, entertaining, and useful, and that share similar values or beliefs as them.
 If your brand aligns with these values, your brand will be seen as “cool” in their eyes.
 Millennials value brands that help them learn new things and that listen.

 How Should We Market To Millennials?

 - Listen to their conversations.
 Millennials grew up in the digital era.
 They are content creators who share their photos and thoughts daily via social media.
 Listen to them by setting up Google or Talkwalker alerts for your product or brand name.
-Monitor social media sites using tools such as Topsy or Fresh Web Explorer.
+Monitor social media sites using tools such as Fresh Web Explorer.

 - Join them where they are.
 If they are sharing their thoughts on Facebook frequently, set up a Facebook account.
 If they are on Twitter, be there.
 Use your research to determine which social channels to follow.
 If they are not talking about your brand yet, test a few social platforms out and see if you can strike up a conversation.

 - Be creative.
 While your product may be useful and may solve problems for Millennials, marketing those features can get boring.
 Be creative and stand out from the crowd.
 Create videos, graphics, and additional resources to show how you can help Millennials be successful.